2020. Preserving the historical image of St. Petersburg

-The specialists of the Law Firm “AAG Legal” provided legal assistance to local residents in this dispute.
+AAG Legal’s lawyers provided legal assistance to the local residents in this dispute.

-In March 2020, the Judicial Collegium for Administrative Cases of the Third General Jurisdiction Court of Cassation dismissed the developer’s cassation appeal against the court rulings.
+In March 2020, the Judicial Chamber for Administrative Cases of the Third General Jurisdiction Court of Cassation dismissed the developer’s cassation appeal against the court rulings.
 As a result, a historic building in the centre of St Petersburg was saved.